ARHEN was established in 2001 to provide a national voice and network for the UDRHs and to advocate on rural and remote health matters.

 A 2020 evaluation found that UDRHs are having a positive impact in growing and supporting the rural health workforce, building the evidence base on rural and remote health, driving innovative teaching partnerships with local health and community services, and creating economic and social value in the regions.

-In the 2020-21 Budget, the Australian Government announced funding to establish another UDRH either in Western Australia or Queensland.
-An announcement on this next UDRH is expected towards the end of 2021.
+In the 2020-21 Budget, the Australian Government announced funding to establish a new UDRH in Queensland.

 2022 JCU Central QLD Centre for Rural & Remote Health